slavizh/Get-SCOMManagementPacks/README.md

     - Updated the script to make the re-download of deleted files optional
     - Added the "SkipMPsOlderThanDate" and "SkipMPsOlderThanMonths" properties and logic to not process management packs older than the supplied date or age in months
     - Updated the script to calculate the length of time it took to process and output that to the shell as well as save it to the log.

+- Version 4.1 Changes
+    - Fixed bug in cmtrace function
+    - Fixed bug in output log write
+    - Removed change history from the script.
+Changes are in Readme.md.
+Only latest changes will be in the script.